sr99622/libonvif/libonvif/README.md

 ```

 **Windows**, please use Anaconda.
 The dependencies may
 be installed using the following command under a conda prompt.
-The
 Visual Studio C++ compiler must be installed as well.

 ```